novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 There were even entertainment news among the top 10, but he could confirm search terms related to the 【Bohan Group】.

-'This guy is really interesting.'
+'This guy has interesting ideas.'

 Who would have thought to rank the public's interest by using the frequency of search terms?

-That's why he trusted Lee Hyun-woo's words more.
+That's why he can trust Lee Hyun-woo's words.

 "I guess I'll have to look into it."